Jedian/itsecuritylab/sheet3/a3/readme.txt

 Installing:

-Execute the script install.sh with root privileges.
+Copy the directory with the scripts to the target machine and execute the script install.sh with root privileges.

 Running: